codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 #### Enable System Features
 System Features are generally for internal use.
 For convenience and ease of set up, _turn on ONLY the System Features listed in this section_.
-You can turn them on for all Codefresh accounts, if you have created more than one account.
+When you enable System Features, the behavior for a specific feature is identical to that of the other Feature Flags: you can enable/disable it for a single, for specific, or for all accounts.

 >**IMPORTANT:**
-Codefresh strongly recommends against enabling the System Features not explicitly mentioned here, unless you are familiar with the implications of turning on each of the features.
+Codefresh _strongly recommends against enabling the System Features not explicitly mentioned here_, unless you are familiar with the implications of turning on each of the features.
 If you need to turn on a feature, we recommend to first contact Codefresh support.

 1. Make sure you are in **Admin Management**.